 The Coelophysis was a small theropod that lived in the present-day southwestern United States in North America.
-This genus of dinosaurs was a part of the family, Coelophysidae, which also includes other carnivorous theropod dinosaurs during the Late Triassic to the Early Jurassic Period.
+This genus of dinosaurs was a part of the family, Coelophysidae, which also includes other carnivorous theropod dinosaurs during the Upper Triassic to the Lower Jurassic Period.

 |Coelophysis pronunciation||The Coelophysis can be pronounced as “seel-OH-fie-sis”.|

 |What does Coelophysis mean?||The dinosaur’s name was derived from two Greek words κοῖλος/koilos (meaning ‘hollow’) and φύσις/physis (meaning ‘form’) and when put together, the name Coelophysis means hollow form, this is because this dinosaur has hollow vertebrae.|

 |On the menu||Carnivore|

 |Life expectancy||The life expectancy of Coelophysis is still unknown as there is not enough evidence to prove how long they have lived.|